MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

    ![image](../media/l11i6.png)

-1. Select the box for the resource group, then select **Apply**.
+1. Select the check box for the **az104-11-rg1** resource group, then select **Apply**.
 This alert will apply to any virtual machines in the resource group.
 Alternatively, you could just specify one particular machine.

 1. Select the **Condition** tab and then select the **See all signals** link.